kubeshop/testkube/docs/tests-getting-results.md

 ```

-### Getting list of executions of given test
+### **Getting a List of Executions of a Given Test**

-When there is a lot of test cases you want probably to get executions of particular test

-you can do this by passing test name as parameter to:
+To find the execution of a particular test, pass the test name as a parameter:

 ```sh
 kubectl testkube tests executions api-incluster-test